The River Heron Poetry Prize

 • Initial judging will be done by the editors of River Heron Review, Robbin Farr and Dawn Terpstra.

-• Final judge is the 2023 River Heron Poetry Prize winner, Diane LeBlanc.
+• Final judge is Jed Myers (www.jedmyers.com), winner of the 2024 River Heron Poetry Prize.

-• Previous first prize winners are not eligible, nor are associates, friends, or students of the final judge.
+• Previous first prize winners are not eligible to enter the contest , nor are associates, friends, or students of the final judge.

 • The poem of the winner and the poem of each of the finalists and runners-up will be published in a special contest issue on August 1.